peteS-UK/rfx9600Service/README.md

 # Philips rfx9600 Service for Home Assistant

+## Archive

+This repo is archived and replaced by a switch component at [RFX9600](https://github.com/peteS-UK/rfx9600)

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 This repo contains a Home Assistant integration for Philips RFX9600.
 The integration currently allows you to control relays.